-MWDOC's WSCP is a strategic planning document designed to prepare for and respond to water shortages and comply with California Water Code (CWC) Section 10632, which requires that every urban water supplier shall prepare and adopt a WSCP as part of its Urban Water Management Plan.
-As of July 2022, California water agencies are also required to develop and submit an Annual Demand and Supply Assessment to the state.-This level of detailed planning and preparation is intended to help maintain reliable supplies and reduce the impacts of supply interruptions.
+MWDOC's WSCP is a strategic planning document designed to prepare for and respond to water shortages and complies with California Water Code (CWC) Section 10632, which requires that every urban water supplier shall prepare and adopt a WSCP as part of its Urban Water Management Plan.
+This level of detailed planning and preparation is intended to help maintain reliable supplies and reduce the impacts of supply interruptions.